Peralta, Yelich pace Brewers past Reds, 4-0

 Yelich doubled to open the third, but was caught stealing.
 Cain then singled.

-The Brewers, who stranded 14 runners, left the bases loaded in the fourth when Cain struck out looking and failed to score in the eighth after loading the bases with no outs.
+The Brewers also left the bases loaded in the fourth when Cain struck out looking.

-"We were in trouble so many innings.
-It feels like it was a 10-0 ball game but we were really only a couple swings from tying the ball game up," said Reds manager Jim Riggleman.
-"Robert (Stephenson) did a good job minimizing the damage.
-But there were a lot of baserunners out there."

 BREWERS MOVES